-The American Psychology Association has found that up to 50% of marriages in the United States end in divorce.
+The American Psychology Association has found that up to 50% of marriages in the United States end in divorce, and often bring with it divorce debt.
 While this may seem like a high statistic, many marriages do end in a split between spouses.

 Part of separating from your significant other means that you have to discuss who takes care of the debts among the two of you.
 You might prefer to simply walk away with the debts in your name, but this may not be possible, as many elements of your finances are tied together as a couple.